Springe direkt zu Inhalt

 Course Description

 The Philip C. Jessup International Moot Court Competition is one of the most prestigious in the world.
 Each year the teams argue a difficult international law problem.
 The Jessup problem is a compromis drafted to present discrete, manageable issues for discussion by students of international law.
 Recent topics have included human rights, riparian rights, extradition, the status of sub-federal units in international law, computers and the right of privacy, and economic sanctions.
 The compromis for the year is issued in early autumn.
-The only academic prerequisite to participation in the course is completion of or current enrolment in a basic introductory course in international law.
-But the most important prerequisite is the willingness to invest long hours and great effort in learning international law not only as a subject matter to study but as an activity in which to participate.
+The most important prerequisite is the willingness to invest long hours and great effort in learning international law not only as a subject matter to study but as an activity in which to participate.

 Restricted Enrollment